 - With a Class M2, you can only operate any motorized bicycle or moped or any bicycle with an attached motor.

 Prior to getting a license, you must obtain a motorcycle permit.
-This permit is good for six months, during which time you can practice riding and get comfortable on the bike (you are allowed to ride during the daytime only and without passengers).
+The permit is good for six months, during which you can practice riding and get comfortable on the bike.
+However, you are not allowed to ride your motorcycle on the freeway, during the nighttime, and with passengers.

 To apply for a motorcycle Class M1 or M2 permit, you will need to:

 - Visit a DMV office (make an appointment(s) for faster service)

 - Complete application form DL 44 (An original DL 44 form must be submitted.
 Copies will not be accepted.)